inviqa/harness-docker/UPGRADE.md

 * `helm.feature.sealed_secrets` -> `pipeline.base.global.sealed_secrets.enabled`
 * `pipeline.base.prometheus.podmonitoring` -> `pipeline.base.global.prometheus.podmonitoring`
+* `replicas.varnish` -> `pipeline.base.services.varnish.replicas` # however the value has been removed, as the default is 1

-As such, they have also been moved in the helm values to their respective global configuration maps.
+As such, they have also been moved in the helm values to their respective global and services configuration maps.

 ### Solr image now built and deployable